 Ankle tattoos have a reputation for being feminine, but more and more men are opting to get their own.
 There are plenty of ways to make these look masculine if that is your concern.

 Regardless, your ankle is an excellent place for a tattoo.
 It can be noticeable and attention-catching without being in your face, especially in a professional setting or another place where you don’t want to show your ink.

 And, of course, there are countless styles to choose from.
-Many people like their ankle as a spot for a minimalist tattoo, but that’s far from your only option.
+Many people like their ankles as a spot for a minimalist tattoo, but that’s far from your only option.